lframosferreira/multiplex-networks-diversity/README.md

 ### Description

 The `diversity_measure.py` file contains all the functions described in the article and the description of their inputs and outputs.

-The `example.ipynb` contains a use demonstration of the functions in the analysis of the DESCRIPTION OF THE DATASET, which can be found in LOCATION
+If you find any errors, please report an issue!